MatthewT0/GenAI-Image-Forensics-Toolbox/README.md

 This is the final script which will analyse all values across the files for each algorithm and class.
 Then, a summary is saved to a spreadsheet (xlsx) for viewing.
 These values can be used to create graphs or further analysis.

-The outputed file can be found within the OrganisedFiles\Graphing directory.
+The outputted file can be found within the OrganisedFiles\Graphing directory.

-If a .mat file is prefered the graphing script can be used instead of graphingExcel.
+If a .mat file is preferred the graphing script can be used instead of graphingExcel.
 If a different split analysis than classes is needed refer to the [developer_guidelines](docs/developer_guidelines.md) for information on the implementation.

 ## Directory Structure
 The key components of the directory structure include: